-- Solicitor, qualified in England & Wales
+- Solicitor, qualified in England & Wales 2007

-- HSBC in relation to a claim issued by a number of institutional investors that the Defendant banks engaged, by anti-competitive and collusive means, to manipulate the FX market between 2003 and 2013.
+- HSBC - on an Article 101 claim issued by a number of institutional investors that the Defendant banks engaged, by anti-competitive and collusive means, to manipulate the FX market between 2003 and 2013.
 The case was identified as one of The Lawyer magazine's top 20 cases for 2020 (Allianz Global Investors GmbH and others v.
 Barclays Bank plc and others).

-- A Big 4 accounting firm on a number of multi-million pound professional negligence-related claims against its insolvency practitioners.
+- A Big 4 accounting firm - on a number of multimillion pound professional negligence-related claims against its insolvency practitioners.

-- The joint liquidators of a listed company in multi-million pound claims against former directors for misfeasance and wrongful trading.
+- The joint liquidators - of a listed company in multimillion pound claims against former directors for misfeasance and wrongful trading.

 - Gemini (Eclipse 2006-3) PLC, the SPV issuer of floating rate notes, in a professional negligence claim for £250m against CBRE and King Sturge in respect of their valuation of the underlying portfolio of 37 commercial properties.
 The case was described as the "Valuation trial of the century", was identified as one of The Lawyer magazine's top 20 cases for 2016 (Gemini Plc v CBRE & Warwick Street (KS) LLP).

-- A European bank on a loan security valuation dispute in respect of a portfolio of UK commercial properties.
+- A European bank - on a loan security valuation dispute in respect of a portfolio of UK commercial properties.

-- A major UK bank on a number of claims made against it relating to the alleged mis-selling of Interest Rate Swap products.
+- A major UK bank - on a number of claims made against it relating to the alleged mis-selling of Interest Rate Swap products.

-- Acting for Agricultural Bank of Greece (ABG) in multi-million pound Commercial Court proceedings brought against it by Merrill Lynch in relation to a swap transaction.
+- Acting for Agricultural Bank of Greece (ABG) - in multimillion pound Commercial Court proceedings brought against it by Merrill Lynch in relation to a swap transaction.

-- Advising a worldwide bank on its investigation into a potential breach of Iranian sanctions and in its submissions to the Department of Justice in New York.
+- Advising a worldwide bank - on its investigation into a potential breach of Iranian sanctions and in its submissions to the Department of Justice in New York.

-- Acting for a large UK insurance broker in two Commercial Court claims brought against it for negligence and fraud.
+- Acting for a large UK insurance broker - in two Commercial Court claims brought against it for negligence and fraud.